 The governing body may amend the annual budget subject to the requirements of the Connecticut General Statutes.
 The Board of Finance may make a one-time additional appropriation up to \$20,000 to any appropriations.
 A Town meeting must be called to make appropriations over \$20,000 or additional changes to a previously adjusted appropriation.
-There were no additional appropriations and transfers for the year.
+There were two transfers for the year ended June 30, 2021 of \$44,954 and \$1,863.